County Fight Blocked

 Social Circle GA — City Locked the Water Meter to Block 10,000-Bed Mega Center

-Current status: City locked the water meter because the facility's sewage demand (1M gal/day) exceeded the treatment plant's total capacity (660K gal/day).
-Facility cannot operate without municipal water.
+Current status: City locked the water meter (Mar 17, 2026) because the facility's sewage demand (1M gal/day) exceeded the treatment plant's total capacity (660K gal/day).
+DHS paused all warehouse detention plans on Apr 1–2, 2026 under new Secretary Mullin's department review.
+No construction contracts awarded; no detainees arrived.

 The Win